xyryc/nexus-chat/README.md

 4. Open `index.html` in your web browser.

+## Technologies Used

+- JavaScript
+- HTML
+- CSS
+- PHP
+- MySQL
+- AJAX
+- Other dependencies...

 ## Contributing

 Contributions are welcome!
 Feel free to submit pull requests or open issues if you encounter any bugs or have suggestions for improvements.